Modular forms and K3 surfaces: The remaining discriminants

 For the remaining three discriminants, we work with two-dimensional families of K3 surfaces with $\rho\geq 18$ because of the two large prime factors of the discriminant.
 We determine a specialization with two independent sections $P, Q$.
-The discriminant is then computed in terms of the height pairing on the \MoW\ lattice \cite{ShMW}.
+The discriminant is then computed in terms of the height pairing on the \MoW\ lattice \cite{ShMW} as sketched in \ref{ss:ell}.